mingdom/omninmo/BEST_PRACTICES.md

 - **Incremental Changes**: Make small, focused changes rather than large rewrites
 - **Documentation**: Keep documentation updated with changes
 - **Performance**: Optimize only after identifying actual bottlenecks
+- **Running the Application**: Use `make portfolio` to test with sample data or `make folio` for a clean start
+- **Testing Changes**: Always verify UI changes by running the application and interacting with it